octdobre/workspace/WinGet/README.md

 Use this tool to install your **Windows** device from a fresh install.
 This script is customized for me, but it can be easily customized for anyone's needs.

+_MSStore Packages required you to be signed in to Microsoft Store._

 <h1 align="center">
 <img src="images/instaltool.gif" alt="Install Script" />
 </h1>